How to SalesForce

 • Automation with Flow and Process Builder: Automate tasks based on record type, like starting particular workflows or approval procedures, by utilizing Salesforce Flow or Process Builder.

-• Custom Triggers: Create Apex triggers to impose record-related business rules, guaranteeing that data is treated appropriately throughout various procedures.
+• Custom Triggers: Establish Apex triggers to enforce record-specific business rules, ensuring proper data handling across diverse procedures.

 Optimal Procedures for Record Type Management Over Time